zydou/arti/doc/dev/notes/rpc-meta-draft.md

-## Requests that apply to most objects
+## Requests that apply to most Objects

 ...